albexl/internet-relay-chat/README.md

 School project.
-Implementation of and IRC (Chat) using C.
+Implementation of an IRC (Chat) using C.